Child Abuse Counseling Career

 You will also usually be required to become licensed to work as a child abuse counselor.
 In addition to stringent education requirements, most states will require you to complete 3,000 hours of supervised work experience before you take your state's counseling licensure examination.

-What is the Median Salary of a Child Abuse Counselor?
+What Is the Annual Average Salary of a Child Abuse Counselor?

 |Influences on Child Abuse Counseling|